 Linux: Create the data directory: mkdir ~/.bitcoin2/

-- Still on the masternode, find the Bitcoin 2 data directory.
+- Still on the masternode, find the Bitcoin 2 data directory or click Tools - Open wallet configuration file.
 (Linux: ~/.bitcoin2.
 Windows: %Appdata%/bitcoin2).
 Open or create the bitcoin2.conf file and make it look like this:

 rpcuser=long random username of your own

 rpcpassword=longer random password of your own

 maxconnections=256 (or a lower number such as 32 if you need to save bandwidth)

 externalip=Masternode public ip address

 bind=Masternode ip address (Usually internal IP. for Amazon AWS, the private IP.
 For Google Cloud, the Primary internal IP.)

 masternodeaddr=Masternode public ip address:8333 (keep the :8333 as the port number)

 - Start the Bitcoin 2 daemon on the masternode and let it sync.